 While I am confident about evolution (the differential survival of offspring) as the method by which we came into existence, the origin of matter that was necessary before evolution could take place is another question altogether.
 Most of the discussions I have had on this topic go round and round without any conclusions.

 The main problem is the idea of the “big bang”.
 We grow up with the idea of cause and effect.
 In life we can see that one event follows another.
 Every event has a cause.
-There is some evidence that the Universe was created by a big bang in that matter seems to be moving away from a single point.
+There is evidence that the Universe was created by a big bang in that matter seems to be moving away from a single point.
 But if the big bang started from nothing and there was no matter, time or space beforehand, the big bang could not have had a cause.
 The big bang is an effect without a cause.
-This is different from our experience and almost seems like magic.
+This is different from our experience and so almost seems like magic to many people.
 In the back of our minds we keep thinking “what caused it?” and “how can something come out of nothing?”.
-Many scientists believe in the big bang even though most can’t explain it so it seems a little bit like the faith of religion.
+Many scientists believe in the big bang even though most can’t fully explain it so it seems a little bit like the faith of religion.

 Everywhere you look there seems to be contradictions.
 If we take “nothing” seriously, then as there was nothing before the big bang, there could not have been the laws of physics (such as having atoms of a particular size and how they work).
 Therefore laws must have been created in the big bang.
 And why would one law be created rather than another?
 But laws are meant to be universal and so independent of time.

 If we go the other way and argue that every event must have a cause, then there could never have been a beginning and so the universe has existed back in time infinitely.

 Is the universe also infinite in size?
 If not, it must have a boundary.
 No time or matter could be on the other side of this boundary.
 It is hard to us to imagine time and space just stopping.
 If the universe is infinite, then for this infinity to come from a single point is also difficult for us to understand.